LibraryCarpentry/lc-git/episodes/03-sharing.md

 ~~~
 {: .output}

-The nickname of our remote is origin and the default local branch name is master.
-The `-u` flag tells git to remember
+The nickname of our remote repository is "origin" and the default local branch name is "master".
-the parameters, so that next time we can simply run `git push` and Git will know what to do.
-Go ahead and push it!
+The `-u` flag tells git to remember the parameters, so that next time we can simply run `git push`
+and Git will know what to do.

 You may be prompted to enter your GitHub username and password to complete the command.